 Funding for Church Plants

 Each year, the Kansas District Board of Missions awards grants to support mission projects throughout the District.
 One of the board’s priorities in awarding these grants is church planting.
 If you have an interest in planting a new congregation, we encourage you to apply for a Kansas District Mission Grant; the call for applications typically goes out in August.
 For more details, see our Mission Funding page, or contact Rev. Dan Galchutt.

 Mission Field: USA

-This LCMS site is filled with church planting resources, including a guidebook offering theological insights as well as very practical tips (e.g., sample meeting agendas; checklists; publicity pieces) for church planters.
+This LCMS site is filled with church planting resources, including a guidebook (PDF) offering theological insights as well as very practical tips (e.g., sample meeting agendas; checklists; publicity pieces) for church planters.
 Check it out!

 Church Planting Committee

 Rev. Mark Croucher, First, Paola

 Rev. John Werner, Our Savior, Marion & Zion, Hillsboro